 Clarisonic is a skin care tool sold at specialty beauty stores that uses a soft, gentle brush that oscillates back and forth over the skin and claims to remove six times more makeup than cleansing by hand.

-My problem with Clarisonic is not the brush itself, because the exfoliating benefits are very important.
-However, I do have a serious concern with how often they recommend using it.
+My problem with Clarisonic is not the brush itself, because the exfoliating benefits are very important, but I have a serious concern with how often they recommend using it.
 They say it’s gentle enough to use twice daily, but it is my belief that this is way too much when combining with other exfoliating products you are probably already using.

 While it may feel gentle enough to use twice a day, you have to understand how exfoliation affects the skin.
 Clarisonic brush, facial scrubs, acids, enzymes, wash cloths or whatever form you gets yours in can cause skin damage and may lead to aging if used too frequently.